-17.17 On the matter of promotion to the academic rank of Professor, a Campus Promotion Committee shall review the academic staff member's file and all material related to the application for promotion.
-This committee shall be chaired by a Vice-President other than the Vice-President (Academic) and shall be composed of one elected representative (normally at the rank of Professor and not an initial reviewer or a member of a Review Committee) from each Faculty and four additional members appointed by the Chair (subject to the agreement of the Faculty Association).
-One half of the elected members shall be elected annually.
-The four appointed members shall be chosen with a view to ensuring representative balance on the Campus Promotion Committee.
+17.16 On the matter of promotion to the academic rank of Professor, a Campus Promotion Committee shall review the academic staff member's file and all material related to the application for promotion.
+This committee shall be chaired by a Vice-President other than the Vice-President (Academic) and shall be composed of one elected representative (normally at the rank of Professor and not an initial reviewer or a member of a Review Committee) from each line Faculty (currently nine) and three additional members appointed by the Chair with the view to ensuring representative balance on the committee (subject to the agreement of the Faculty Association).
+The terms will be staggered for continuity.

-This Committee is advisory to the Dean or equivalent of the academic staff member's Faculty.
-However, in the case of a new appointment to the University at the rank of Professor where the appointee does not already hold this rank elsewhere, this Committee shall make recommendations directly to the President.
+This Committee is advisory to the Dean of the academic staff member's Faculty.
+However, in the case of a new appointment to the University at the rank of Professor where the appointee does not already hold this rank elsewhere, this Committee shall make a written recommendation, with its rationale, directly to the President.